TechsCode-Team/UltraEconomyWiki/overview/commands.md

 * `/uecon`
   To open the Administrative GUI
 * `/balance [Player]`
-  To open the ballance view from your self or others
+  To open the balance view from your self or others
 * `/pay <Player> <Currency> <Value>`
   Pay the given value of currency to a player
 * `/trade <Player>`